Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Law enforcement found more than a dozen unlit Molotov cocktails near where Soliman was arrested.
 The devices were made up of glass wine carafe bottles or jars with clear liquid and red rags hanging out of the them, the FBI said.
 Inside his car, law enforcement found papers with the words “Israel,” “Palestine,” and “USAID,” the affidavit says.

-Soliman told investigators he constructed homemade Molotov cocktails after doing research on YouTube and buying the ingredients.
+Soliman told investigators that he constructed homemade Molotov cocktails after doing research on YouTube and buying the ingredients.
+He drove to Boulder with the devices in his car and stopped along the way for gas, according to the affidavit.

+He said in his interview that his goal was to “kill all Zionists,” the FBI said, and that he intentionally targeted the group and knew they they would be assembled on Sunday afternoon.

 “He stated that he had been planning the attack for a year and was waiting until after his daughter graduated to conduct the attack,” the affidavit says.